 While CRMs have many features, two broad categories encompass some of the most important functions.

 Member Database – More than just basic contact and demographic Information, CRM captures all interactions with a Member.
-This could include:
+This

 The data may be added automatically or manually.
 For example, information that a Member was included on a marketing blast email could be automatically added.
 For a person-to-person phone call, the caller would need to add notes about the interaction.
 A defining aspect of this data capture is that the information can be shared among Association staff and leaders, so everyone shares the same view of the Member.